India stands with people of Sri Lanka: MEA on dramatic political developments in Colombo | Politics

 As the economic crisis worsened, Sri Lanka witnessed massive street protests in the last months and the public anger led almost all the cabinet ministers to quit the government.

-President Rajapaksa appointed Wickremesinghe as Prime Minister in May to deal with the situation.
+President Gotabaya Rajapaksa appointed Wickremesinghe as Prime Minister in May to deal with the situation.

+Mahinda Rajapaksa, elder brother of President Gotabaya Rajapaksa, stepped down as prime minister on May 9 after massive anti-government protests rocked the country.

-There were growing calls for resignation by Gotabaya Rajapaksa.
-However, he had rejected the demand earlier.
+There were growing calls for resignation by Gotabaya Rajapaksa which he had been ignoring.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)